prototypefund/reproducible-website/_events/paris2018/report.md

 There are more and more architectures (x86, ARM, GPUs, FPGA, machine learning

-chips, DSPs, …) with interesting aspects that cause irreproducible
+chips, DSPs, …) with interesting aspects that cause unreproducible
 builds:

 * Instruction set differences (e.g. does the build machine have SSE4?)